-DENIS MOYNIHAN: David, the latest book, your twenty-second novel, Our Kind of Traitor, is about —- well, I guess, to frame it for our audience, who may not be familiar with your half-century of writing, about half of that time you wrote during the Cold War, and since then you’ve been focusing less on that story and more on the multinational corporate malfeasance and the confluence of kind of corporate interests and government skullduggery.
-This story, you want to lay it out kind of in broad strokes, the money laundering, the importance of drug money and laundered money in propping up -—
+DENIS MOYNIHAN: David, the latest book, your 22nd novel, Our Kind of Traitor, is about — well, I guess, to frame it for our audience, who may not be familiar with your half-century of writing, about half of that time you wrote during the Cold War, and since then you’ve been focusing less on that story and more on the multinational corporate malfeasance and the confluence of kind of corporate interests and government skulduggery.
+This story, you want to lay it out kind of in broad strokes, the money laundering, the importance of drug money and laundered money in propping up —

 JOHN LE CARRÉ: This is really a — it’s a story, and it’s supposed to entertain, and if it doesn’t entertain, there’s no point in the message.
 The message has — message has got to be carried on the back of the beetle; otherwise, there is none.